A message of cultural unity and care for the environment - can a supergroup of Madagascar's biggest stars get it across?

 Yet, the country has seen much environmental suffering, both historically and in modern times.
 Songs on this album, are explicitly about the nature the country has, such as the opening track Masoala - Œil-forêt about the riches within the huge Masoala National Park.
 The group reference how its citizens sometimes undervalue the true worth of their environment, selling it off to foreign importers, and yet still finding much of the country ravaged with poverty.
 The band also sing about some of the environmental issues facing the country today such as forest fires on Tsy miraharaha – On s’en fiche!

 In the film, guitarist Erik Manana speaks fondly of his time spent in France connecting to other cultures, and cites the late Cameroonian saxophonist, Manu Dibango, who once said that ‘music is my nationality’.
 This holistic view and understanding that the Malagasy history is a truly global one is what allows these six legends to come together in unison to make excellent music.
-For me whilst I am impressed by all of the musicians’ talents, the album is separated from crowd by Régis Gizavo.
+For me whilst I am impressed by all of the musicians’ talents, it is Régis Gizavo who really stands out from the rest.
 His powerful voice is sublime, but more so than that the accordionist adds a level of depth to the percussive Salegy style that characterises a lot of Malagasy music.
 Thanks to the way in which the musicians complement one another, songs like Handeha isika hody e - Rentrons à la maison are made incredibly uplifting and catchy.
 Overall, this album demonstrates the rich potentials of big names coming together so long as they are authentically focused on a common cause, a deep message, and a humble love of music.